Safety

 Back to top

-Young drivers account for about seven percent of the UK’s driving licence holders but overall, in 2021, around a fifth of all killed or seriously injured casualties from collisions involving cars were in collisions which involved a young car driver.
+A18) Yes.
+Overall, in 2023, around a fifth of all killed or seriously injured casualties from collisions involving cars were in collisions which involved a young car driver.
+(Younger drivers are defined as someone aged between 17 and 24 years old).

-Younger car drivers also accounted for a relatively large proportion of fatalities in collisions involving cars.
-In 2021,16 per cent of all car driver fatalities were younger car drivers and 21 per cent of fatalities from collisions involving a car driver were from a collision involving at least one younger car driver.
+Younger car drivers also account for a relatively large proportion of fatalities in both car driver casualties and casualties in collisions involving cars.
+In 2023, 18 per cent of all car driver fatalities were younger car drivers and 23 per cent of fatalities from collisions involving a car driver were from a collision involving at least one younger car driver.

 Full details, including time of day of collisions and the types of road the collisions take place on, can be viewed in the following factsheet.

-Source: Reported road casualties in Great Britain: younger driver factsheet, 2021
+Source: Reported road casualties Great Britain: younger driver factsheet 2023

 Back to top